ponki-d-monkey/iHeartLinks.AspNetCore/README.md

 }
 ```

-The code above will produce an API response in JSON format like the example below.
+The code above will produce an API response in JSON format like the example below when the _GetPeople_ route is invoked.

 ```json
 {